 If you look up “houseplants you can’t kill,” pothos (Epipremnum aureum) will always be there.
 This leafy vine is one of the easiest plants to grow, and grow it does.
 The tropical vine’s trail can reach up to 10 feet indoors, even longer in its natural environment.
-So what makes it so simple to grow?
-Well, it loves low light conditions and sporadic watering (another drought-friendly variety), and is one of few plants that can actually purify indoor air.
+What makes it so simple to grow?
+Well, it loves low-light conditions and sporadic watering (another drought-friendly variety) and is one of few plants that can actually purify indoor air.

 There is so much to love about this glossy green plant.
 Its striking leaf shape is a beautiful addition to any interior, but the best part about the stylish species is that it actually thrives in low light, making it better suited to an indoor environment.
 It’s also drought-friendly because it prefers to be on the dry side.
 A philodendron won’t need to be watered more than once a week.
 There are literally hundreds of species, but the split-leaf philodendron (Monstera deliciosa) seems to be the most popular thanks to its large-scale leaves.

 Perhaps one of the trendiest of today's list is the monstera.
 It's beautiful split-leaf shape, glossy green color, and ease of care.
 When young, the Monstera leaf is intact, but these split as it ages and become Swiss Cheese–like, hence it’s the reason for its other common nickname, Swiss Cheese plant.